-The Pre-Hospitalisation expenses include original doctor prescriptions, diagnostic test reports, medicine bills, and ambulance charges.
-The Post-Hospitalisation expenses include original follow-up doctor prescriptions, extra medicine bills, new diagnostic test results, alternative treatment charges, and so on.
+The Pre-hospitalisation expenses include original doctor prescriptions, diagnostic test reports, medicine bills, and ambulance charges.
+The Post-hospitalisation expenses include original follow-up, doctor prescriptions, extra medicine bills, new diagnostic test results, alternative treatment charges, and so on.
 In general, a health insurance plan offers coverage up to 30 days of pre-hospitalisation expenses and up to 45–90 days of post-hospitalisation expenses.
 To make post- or pre-hospitalisation claims in Health Insurance, the policyholder must collect all necessary reports, medical bills, and documents, like the claim form, discharge summary, and prescriptions.
 Then, he/she must submit them to Health Insurance through their online portal.
 A good health insurance policy offers financial coverage for expenses like pre-hospitalisation tests and post-hospitalisation treatments.
 In health insurance, there is a possibility of making multiple pre- and post-hospitalisation coverage claims within the policy period, as long as the total cost of your claims does not go above the sum insured limit.
 This means you could use your post or pre-hospitalisation coverage for various medical expenses throughout the year without having to worry about a limit on the number of claims.
 The pre- and post- hospitalisation period in health insurance is covered only up to certain limits.
 Also, the pre- and post- hospitalisation expenses covered will depend on the health insurance plan you choose.
-Let's discuss pre-hospitalization coverage and post-hospitalization coverage.
+Let's discuss pre-hospitalisation coverage and post-hospitalisation coverage.

-Pre- and post-hospitalisation coverage can shield the insured against his/ her savings from getting drained and makes it easier to settle your medical bills during emergencies.
+Pre- and post-hospitalisation coverage can shield the insured against his/ her savings from getting drained and makes it easier to settle their medical bills during emergencies.
 Thus, you can secure your family’s health and financial future.

 The medical expenses incurred before the insured gets admitted into the hospital for the ailments or surgery are the pre-hospitalisation expenses.
 Tests done for investigation purposes as per the doctor’s recommendation, and medicinal expenses are covered under the pre-hospitalisation expenses for a specified time limit as per the policy.